 In this article, I will show you how to analyze and protect your portfolio against inflation, regardless of the current market environment.
-Inflation is one of the most important investing topics, and as value investors, we can position ourselves in a way that we can profit from inflation, or at the very least, not let inflation affect our portfolio too much.
+Inflation is one of the most important investing topics, and as value investors, we can position ourselves in a way that we can profit from inflation, or at the very least, not let inflation adversely affect our portfolio.
 This article will therefore discuss the importance of inflation, its relationship with interest rates, and will provide a perspective based on the current market scenario to better understand where inflation is currently and how one would go about hedging their portfolio against inflation.

 Inflation is the average change of the price of goods and services, which is measured by the consumer price index (CPI).
 Inflation can also be thought of the change in the money supply for a particular nation.
-As the money supply increases, each individual dollar will have less purchasing power (weaker dollar), which tends to cause rising prices.
+As the money supply increases, each individual dollar will have less purchasing power (meaning a weaker dollar), which tends to cause rising prices.
 Inflation therefore slowly but surely chips off the value of your currency, which this U.S. inflation calculator helps to illustrate.
 The CPI and money supply are also very much tied together, and what you'll often see is an increase in the CPI shortly after an increase in the money supply.

 The Federal Reserve (aka the Fed) and most economists agree that the average target inflation rate should be between 1-3% (as highlighted in the chart above).
 A 0% rate is unrealistic because most businesses, private and public, are allowed to increase or decrease their prices to be more competitive or to make a higher profit margin.
 Inflation is therefore the byproduct of a growing economy, but the loss in purchasing power for consumers still makes inflation a "bad thing."
 Regardless, if inflation lies within this 1-3% range, businesses and consumers alike will be able to make sound financial and investment decisions, which contributes to a well-functioning economy.

 When the inflation rate is below 0%, this is known as "deflation."
 In other words, deflation is when the inflation rate goes negative.
 Historically, periods of deflation are characterized by economic stagnation and higher unemployment.
-In short, this is due to the reduced spending power from businesses and consumers (e.g., falling prices and lower wages), which often contributes to lower economic growth.
+In short, this is due to the reduced spending power from businesses and consumers (e.g., from falling prices and lower wages), which often contributes to lower economic growth.
 The consensus from economists is therefore that a low stable inflation rate is a lot more logical than letting deflation occur, let alone hyperinflation.

 Hyperinflation is essentially a super-high inflation rate.
 The International Financial Reporting Standards (IFRS) defines hyperinflation as cumulative inflation of more than 100% over a 3-year period.
 With compounding, this results in a 26% rate of inflation each year, for three years.
 Obviously, hyperinflation is terrible for the economy as it can lead to cash becoming worthless, people hoarding perishable goods, and many investment allocations not seeing any real return.